TristanNguyen2311/E-commerce-Website-Performance-Analysis-SQL-in-BigQuery/README.md

 ### Objective:
 ### 📖 What is this project about?
 What Business Question will it solve?

-Clearly outline what this project does, what business questions the project will solve.

-- Provide a brief introduction - Write in bullet point format
-- Point out the main business question

- _Example:_
-  This project uses Python to analyze transaction data from KPMG to:
+This project uses SQL to query website traffic, transactions, bounce rate, and revenue to:

-✔️ Identify the behavior in customer's first transaction.
+✔️ Identify the behavior of customers
+✔️ Enhance user experience
-✔️ Provide actionable insights to increase retention rate
+✔️ Improve conversion rate

 ### 👤 Who is this project for?

 Mention who might benefit from this project